abel1502/mipt_2s/ded32/HardLang/README.md

    as well as can export x64 Windows ABI-compatible functions)
  - Several grammatic additions (such as `export` and `import` keywords for C/C++ compatiblity)
- - Extra intrinsic functions for features abscent from the language itself, such as arrays and raw memory access
+ - Extra intrinsic functions for features abscent from the language itself, ~~such as arrays and raw memory access~~
+ - A standard library, including options to be used both with or without Windows UCRT
  - More to come...

 ## Examples
-The `./programs/` folder contains the same examples as in SoftLang
+The `./programs/` folder contains the same examples as in SoftLang, and a couple extra ones

 ## TODO
 This readme remains to be finished...